Wood-Boring Beetles: Identifying and Controlling These Destructive Pests

 How Do You Get Rid of Boring Beetles?

 Wood boring beetles and other pests can cause significant damage to your trees.
-It is important to know how to identify these pests, understand the best control methods and practice preventative measures to avoid infestation.
+It is important to know how to identify these pests, understand the best control methods, and practice preventative measures to avoid infestation.

-Inspection and Identification
+Inspection and Identification for Symptoms of Wood-Boring Beetle Infestation

 Borer beetle infestations often go unnoticed because the signs are hard to spot.
 Characterized by exit holes, bore dust – also known as frass – and the beetles themselves, it is important to know the symptoms of a borer infestation in your trees so you can inspect your trees and take action as soon as possible.